Multiracial people: Sri Lanka

 Due to its strategic location in the Indian Ocean, the island of Sri Lanka has been a confluence for settlers from various parts of the world.
 There are several mixed-race ethnicities in the island.
 The most notable mixed-race group is the Sri Lankan Moors, who trace their ancestry to Arab traders who settled on the island and intermarried with local women.
 Today, the Sri Lankan Moors live primarily in urban communities.
 They preserve Arab-Islamic cultural heritage while adopting many Southern Asian customs.

 The Burghers are a Eurasian ethnic group.
 They are descendants through paternal lines of European colonists from the 16th to 20th centuries (mostly Portuguese, Dutch, German and British) and with maternal ancestry among local women.
 Other European minorities in such admixtures include Swedish, Norwegian, French and Irish.

 The Sri Lanka Kaffirs are an ethnic group partially descended from 16th-century Portuguese traders and their enslaved Africans.
 The Kaffirs spoke a distinctive creole based on Portuguese, the Sri Lanka Kaffir language, which is now extinct.
 Their cultural heritage includes the dance styles Kaffringna and Manja, as well as the Portuguese Sinhalese, Creole, Afro-Sinhalese varieties.

 Vietnam

 Under terms of the Geneva Accords of 1954, departing French troops took thousands of Vietnamese wives and children with them after the First Indochina War.
 Some Eurasians stayed in Vietnam, after independence from French rule.

 West Asia

 Ottoman slave traders sold slaves in cumulatively large numbers over the centuries throughout the Persian Gulf, Anatolia, Central Asia and the Arab world and communities descended from these slaves can be found throughout these regions.

+Caribbean

+Bob Marley's mother is of African descent and his father is of European ancestry.

+Sean Paul's mother is of English and Chinese Jamaican descent; his paternal grandmother was Afro-Caribbean and his paternal grandfather was a Sephardic Jew from Portugal.